 There are on-going activities and programming provided by the RA staff.

 Although EHS does provide housing for students throughout the building, the building is not owned by EHS.
-All students have equal access to all facilities at 97th street.
+All students have equal access to all facilities at the Residence Hall.